Jenil2910/Project_under_Prof_Subhajit_Roy/README.md

 Our first task was to implement the shortest path algorithm in parallel programming using nvgraph.

 ## Task 2
+Taking input in desired form and giving output in desired form.
+## Task 3
 Finding the error in the shortest distance of initail matrix and actual matrix.